natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kurnass.md

 * Vast variety of air and ground ordnance
 * Good top speed
 * Equipped with RWR and countermeasures
-* Can carry up to 8 potent AAMs
+* Can carry up to 8 potent air-to-air missiles, or six IR-guided AAMs, a rare payload for Phantoms
 * 20 mm M61 cannon has great ballistics, high damage and high rate of fire
 * Good acceleration